 Israel would love to see American troops in southern Syria because US troops are Israel’s puppets.
 As Henry Kissinger himself said: “Military men are just dumb, stupid animals to be used as pawns in foreign policy.”
 US military men have been used and are being used as “dumb, stupid animals” to fight for ISIS and other terrorist groups in Syria.
 Those military men must start disobeying their orders precisely because fighting for ISIS is in total contradiction with the Constitution.

 Barak Ravid, “Israel Tells U.S. It Doesn’t Want Russia Policing Safe Zones in Southern Syria,” Haaretz, July 9, 2017.

 Quoted in Bob Woodward and Carl Bernstein, The Final Days (New York: Simon & Schuster, 1976), 194.

-Posted by Jonas E. Alexis on July 10, 2017, With 2564 Reads Filed under World.
+Posted by Jonas E. Alexis on July 10, 2017, With 2794 Reads Filed under World.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.